holidayextras/holidayextras.github.com/_posts/2017-02-27-using-sipoc-in-product-development.md

 In this use case, we were developing connectivity with third parties to automate a manual process of uploading hotel rates and availability - so it was key to understand how that worked for the Commercial team currently in order to:

-Identify where the process started and finished (the end to end) - to be clear when scoping out the integration requirements and also mitigate any ‘loose ends’ in handing over from automated to manual processes (and vice versa);
+- Identify where the process started and finished (the end to end): to be clear when scoping out the integration requirements and also mitigate any ‘loose ends’ in handing over from automated to manual processes (and vice versa);
-Surface any additional information that may help or hinder us - in our example we learnt that an ‘Extranet’ existed that could help us with uploading files to our reservation system (saving us some development time!);
+- Surface any additional information that may help or hinder us: in our example we learnt that an ‘Extranet’ existed that could help us with uploading files to our reservation system (saving us some development time!);
-Identify the pain points to ensure that the solution was really aimed at solving these (and wouldn’t make things worse, or create problems elsewhere).
+- Identify the pain points to ensure that the solution was really aimed at solving these (and wouldn’t make things worse, or create problems elsewhere).

 ###Timing is everything